tausiq2003/twitter-extension/README.md

 **Step 2:** Remove the `.git` folder.
 Go to that folder that you have cloned, via CLI or GUI.
 Delete the `.git` folder.<br/>
 **Step 3:** Now as your extension is ready to execute, open up your CHROME browser(yes, its only available on Google Chrome only), on the top of URL bar, type `chrome://extensions` and press Enter.
 Turn on Developer options.<br/>
 **Step 4:** Now, you will see the Load Unpacked button, after turning on the Developer Mode, go to `chrome://extensions` and click on Load Unpacked button and select the folder that you have git cloned.<br/>
 **Step 5:** Now your extension is ready to use.
 Pin the extension and enjoy :).
 If there is any issues or problems or bugs in the extension.
-Screenshot your console bar of webpage and extension as shown in video and raise an issue, or you can raise an issue and we can follow on.<br/>
+Screenshot your console bar of webpage and extension, raise an issue, or you can raise an issue and we can follow on.<br/>
 ## Thank You for using my extension. 🤝